4.2 Multi-Agency Public Protection Arrangements (MAPPA)

 The three levels of MAPPA management are:

-- Level 1: ordinary agency management;
+- Level 1: ordinary agency management/multi-agency support;

 - Level 2: active multi-agency management; and